oliverychen/oliverychen.github.io/pages/blog/index.md

 </div>

 <br>
 I have been long thinking about writing a blog that puts in order a few resources from which I have benefited immensely in my yet-immature-but-steadily-improving academic writing and presenting career.
-On one hand, this project serves as a library to which I have an easy access; on the other hand, I hope that some students like myself can benefit from reading the list of articles, essays, and blogs below.
-This is an on-going project.
-Please send me recommendations of additional resources that can be included, and please check back every now and then as I update.
+On one hand, this project serves as a library to which I have a convenient access; on the other hand, I hope that some students like myself can benefit from reading these articles, essays, and blogs below.
+This is an on-going project; and the choice of resources purely subjective.
+Nonetheless, if you have any comment, or if you would like to recommend additional resources, please <a href="mailto:olivery.chen@yahoo.com?Subject=Comment%20on%20your%20blog" target="_top">send</a> me an email.
+Please check back every now and then as I update.
 <br/>

 <br>[This aritical](/files/doc/scientific_writing.pdf) is recommended by Professor [Andreas Buja](http://www-stat.wharton.upenn.edu/~buja) as "an article everybody should read" on scientific reading.
 Here is a [summary version](/files/doc/summary.pdf) of it.
 <br/>